 Greetings from Chapel Hill

-One of the most photographed pieces in Chapel Hill, the “Greetings from Chapel Hill” mural is located on the back side of He’s Not Here, along Rosemary Street.
+One of the most photographed pieces in Chapel Hill, the “Greetings from Chapel Hill” mural is located on the back side of He’s Not Here (112 - 1/2 W. Franklin Street), along Rosemary Street.
 Depicting a 1941 postcard by German illustrator Curt Teich, this mural was created by Scott Nurkin, who graduated from UNC with a Bachelor of Fine Arts in painting and was once Michael Brown’s intern.

-Be sure to stop and admire this work of art before or after you head to the Visitors Bureau at 501 West Franklin Street – it’s located in our back parking lot, after all.
+Be sure to stop and admire this work of art before or after your visit to the Visitors Bureau at 501 West Franklin Street – it’s located in our back parking lot, after all.
 This is one of Michael Brown's more recent murals, finished in 2011.

-One of the most recent of Scott Nurkin's murals located on the Carrboro- Chapel Hill line is part of a project that pays tribute to North Carolina Musicians and features large-scale murals in the hometowns of famous North Carolina musicians.
+One of the most recent of Scott Nurkin's murals located on the Carrboro- Chapel Hill line (111 N. Merritt Mill Rd.), is part of a project that pays tribute to North Carolina Musicians and features large-scale murals in the hometowns of famous North Carolina musicians.
 Elizabeth Cotten, born in Carrboro, NC is a legendary folk-blues musician best known for her song "Freight Train" and playing her guitar upside down to accommodate her left-handedness.

 The Blue Mural